 HOW WILL I BE NOTIFIED OF A CALLBACK?
 Not everyone will receive a callback.
 Most of the time, the director sees what he/she needs to see during the audition and makes decisions based on the audition.
 If the director needs to see you again, you will receive an email with an invitation to attend callbacks and further instructions.

 WHAT IS A CALLBACK LIKE?
 No two callbacks are the same.
 You could simply be asked to just show up, or you could be asked to prepare a specific song or memorize a few lines from the show.
 Try not to stress about it and just be yourself!

 WHAT IF I HAVE ALREADY ATTENDED A PARENT MEETING?
 The Parent Meeting must be attended once per season, beginning with the summer production.
-If you have already attended a Parent Meeting in the 20th season that began with the summer production of Aladdin Jr., you do not need to attend another until next season.
+Once you have attended a Parent Meeting in the 21st season that begins with the summer production of Beauty and the Beast Jr., you do not need to attend another until next season.

 MAY ADULTS AUDITION?
 Adults may audition, but are not guaranteed a role.
 An adult participant is an actor who is age 19 or older, unless the actor is age 19 and is still enrolled in high school.
 If an actor turns 19 during a season and the actor is still enrolled in high school at the beginning of that season, the actor remains eligible to audition as a child participant until the end of that same season.
 Adults also pay the participation fee.